TeletronicsDotAe/infinite-gallery/demo/README.md

 Open file &lt;checkout-folder&gt;/demo/src/index_npm.html in your favorite browser (at leat Firefox and Chrome seems to work)

+## Meteor

+No demonstration of this "raw" componenet here, but see the demo of the Meteor package of the componenet wrapped as a Angular module [here](https://github.com/TeletronicsDotAe/infinite-gallery-angular/demo)

 ## Checked out code

 Go to the actual module-folder and fetch the npm dependencies